salilab/imp_deposition_tutorial/doc/mainpage.md

 manually.
 For a good example of this approach, see the [modeling of Nup133](https://github.com/integrativemodeling/nup133/tree/master/outputs_foxs_ensemble_new/pdb-dev).
-(One example of the tradeoff between flexibility and manual coding: the crosslinks used in the study are stored in a [plain text file](https://github.com/integrativemodeling/nup133/blob/master/Crosslinks/DSS_EDC_crosslinks.txt) so a [custom Python class](https://github.com/integrativemodeling/nup133/blob/master/outputs_foxs_ensemble_new/pdb-dev/xlink.py) had to be written to parse them.)
+(One example of the tradeoff between flexibility and manual coding: the cross-links used in the study are stored in a [plain text file](https://github.com/integrativemodeling/nup133/blob/master/Crosslinks/DSS_EDC_crosslinks.txt) so a [custom Python class](https://github.com/integrativemodeling/nup133/blob/master/outputs_foxs_ensemble_new/pdb-dev/xlink.py) had to be written to parse them.)